Data-Dunkers/lessons/guides/where-can-we-get-data-from-internal-guide.md

 fig.show()
 ```

-Initially, through the Setup phase, we utilized `import plotly_express as px` to prepare our environment with essential visualization tools.
+Initially, through the Setup phase, we utilized `import plotly.express as px` to prepare our environment with essential visualization tools.

 The Input was represented by defining `x_data` and `y_data`, arrays that store our raw data points.